10 Things to Do in Canggu in Bali (Including Tips for First-Time Visitors)

 How to get around Canggu in Bali

 The best way to get around Canggu is either by local taxi, scooter rental or on foot.
-You will notice that local ride-sharing companies like Grab, GoJek and Bluebird are visibly unwelcome in Canggu, so you will need to ask your hotel to call a local taxi for you – usually it takes no more than 10 minutes for the driver to show up.
+You will notice that local ride-sharing companies like Grab, GoJek and Bluebird are visibly unwelcome in Canggu, so you may need to ask your hotel to call a local taxi for you – usually it takes no more than 10 minutes for the driver to show up.

 Here is another one of my top Bali travel tips: when you find a driver you like, get their contact information and add them to Whatsapp so that you can get in touch with them directly.
 In addition to Gede who I mentioned above, we used Made for short trips within Canggu – our baby loved him and he was always punctual and friendly.
 You can reach Made via Whatsapp at +62 819 9997 5925.
 Short 15-minute trips within Canggu should cost no more than 50-60,000 IDR, just make sure that you agree on a price with your driver ahead of time.